 Not comparing sides.
 Bilateral comparison is what makes assessment findings meaningful.
 A pulse of 1+ is concerning on the left when the right is 3+.
 Grip strength of 4/5 is significant when the other hand is 5/5.
 Compare every bilateral finding.

 Forgetting to check pressure points.
 Sacral and heel pressure injuries often develop silently in immobile patients.
-If you do not look, you will not find them — and a Stage 1 injury missed on your assessment becomes a Stage 2 on the next nurse’s shift.
+A Stage 1 injury missed on your assessment becomes a Stage 2 on the next nurse’s shift.
 Check pressure points on every shift assessment, no exceptions.

 The head-to-toe assessment is the foundation of clinical practice, and it connects directly to the tools you will use throughout every shift:

-• Glasgow Coma Scale — the detailed neurological consciousness assessment that extends step 2 of this guide.
+- Glasgow Coma Scale is the detailed neurological consciousness assessment that extends step 2 of this guide.
 Use it for any patient with altered or fluctuating consciousness.

-• OLDCARTS mnemonic — the structured symptom history framework that gives clinical context to the abnormal findings you discover during the physical assessment.
+- OLDCARTS mnemonic is the structured symptom history framework that gives clinical context to the abnormal findings you discover during the physical assessment.

-• SBAR communication — the handoff and escalation framework you use to communicate your assessment findings to the physician or incoming nurse.
+- SBAR communication is the handoff and escalation framework you use to communicate your assessment findings to the physician or incoming nurse.

-• APGAR score — the rapid newborn assessment tool that applies the same principle of systematic, scored physical evaluation in a specialized neonatal context.
+- APGAR score is the rapid newborn assessment tool that applies the same principle of systematic, scored physical evaluation in a specialized neonatal context.

 This article is for educational purposes and reflects current clinical guidelines as of 2026.
 Always follow your facility’s protocols and the most current evidence-based guidelines in clinical practice.
 Assessment framework referenced from: NCBI Bookshelf, Nursing Skills (NBK593191); Weber & Kelley, Health Assessment in Nursing, 6th ed.; and Jarvis, Physical Examination and Health Assessment, 8th ed.